NBISweden/excelerate-demonstrator-4.3/README.md

 openstack network list --external
 ```

-Next, we deploy a VM and install the gridftp daemon by using the terraform scripts:
+Next, we deploy a VM and install the gridftp daemon by using the terraform
+scripts.
+The VM specifications and network rules can be found in `main.tf`, settings that
+might be different for different providers are in the file `variables.tf`.

 ```sh
 terraform apply \